scramjetorg/platform-docs/templates/README.md

 - `cp -r node_modules/ package.json dist/` - it copies node_modules and package.json to the dist folder
 - `si pack dist` - it creates a tar.gz archive of the dist folder
 - `si sequence send dist.tar.gz` - it sends the archive to STH
-- `si sequence start <sequence-id>` - it starts the sequence (started sequence turns into instance)
+- `si sequence start <sequence-id>` - it starts the Sequence (started Sequence turns into Instance)
-- `si instance output <instance-id>`- it shows the instance's output stream in the terminal
+- `si inst output <instance-id>`- it shows the Instance's output stream in the terminal

 #### 3️⃣ terminal:

 The command below will run the app in the background.
-The app generates random numbers from 1 to 10 and write them to instance's `/input` endpoint (to instance which will be run on sth).
+The app generates random numbers from 1 to 10 and write them to q's `/input` endpoint (to q which will be run on STH).
 In this way we are sending an input stream that will be consumed by our template app.

-- `node ./tools/stream-gen-tool/numbers-gen.js <instance-id>`
+- `node ./tools/stream-gen-tool/numbers-gen.js <q-id>`

 ### **Expected output:**